junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "You killed him."
 Castiel shifts his eyes from the body back to the archangel, thinking hard, buying time.

 "Thanks to you."
 Raphael shakes the vial slow, the grace inside turns faster like a tiny whirlpool.
 "This is beyond stupid even for you, Castiel.
-I'm disappointed, actually.
+I'm disappointed, to be honest.
 I wasn't expecting you to be so... reckless.
 But in the end, dare to fight against me already tells that."

 The human heart bumps hard and fast inside his chest.
 Is he human enough now for the spell to work?
 Cas feels the throbbing pain in the tears on his legs and over the whole body, wetness dripping from the wound.
 He takes the bet.
 The angel blade sliding into his palm behind his back.